The strongest link in your supply chain

 Business View Magazine interviews Frank Marrocco, CCO of BW Terminals, as part of our focus on best business practices in the liquid storage industry.

 True to their core belief that environmentally sustainable and socially responsible business practices are compatible with profit-making, BW Terminals has made operating safely and bringing the highest level of stewardship to its customers’ products the mainsprings of its business philosophy.
-It’s a strategy that’s paid off for them in a big way, and with their latest acquisition of a third terminal site in Harvey, LA, the company has really firmed up its position in the area of bulk liquid storage solutions for a wide range of petroleum, chemical, and agricultural products.
+It’s a strategy that’s paid off for them in a big way, and with their current expansion project at their terminal site in Harvey, LA, the company has really firmed up its position as a major player in the area of bulk liquid storage solutions for a wide range of petroleum, chemical, and agricultural products.

-Upon purchasing the property, Marrocco and Chief Executive Officer, Mike Suder, hit the ground running; they immediately began working with local and state officials to get their operating and air permits.
-“When we got their approval to develop the site, we gave them a five-year construction plan for roughly half the 60-acre site,” says Marrocco.
-“We began that expansion process at the end of 2014.
-Within two years, we’d built out that five-year plan.
+Upon purchasing the property, BW Terminals hit the ground running; they immediately began working with local and state officials to get their operating and air permits.
+“When we received approval to develop the site, we developed a five-year construction plan for roughly half the 60-acre site,” says Marrocco.
+“We began that expansion process at the end of 2014, and within two years we had completed that five-year plan.
 We grew much faster than we’d anticipated.”

-With the market’s fluctuations in response to operational costs, global freight rates, and shipping economics, BW Terminals makes every effort to be one step ahead with its customers so that when the markets do change, they’ll have the ability to change with them.
+With the market’s fluctuations in response to operational costs, global freight rates, and shipping economics, BW Terminals makes every effort to be one step ahead for its customers so that when the markets do change, they’ll have the ability to change with them.
 “Effective January 1, 2020, there are regulations from the International Maritime Organization that will require all marine vessels calling on U.S. ports to use very low sulfur marine fuel,” Marrocco reveals.
-“The petroleum markets are currently adapting to that upcoming regulation.
-There are a lot of moving parts to meeting that low sulfur spec, such as what feedstocks to use to do that.
-Our big expansion project is in response to some of that regulation change.”
+“The petroleum markets are currently adapting to this new supply dynamic, and there are a lot of moving parts to meeting the low sulfur spec.
+Our current 800,000-barrel expansion at our Harvey facility is in response to that regulation change.”

 AT A GLANCE